acbsp/bonafide.guru/en/contents.rst

-In summer 1999 Bhakta-das was on *darshan* (meeting) with Nirandjana Swami and honestly confessed that for him **bona fide** *diksha-guru* is Srila Prabhupada.
+In summer 1999 Bhakta-das was on *darshan* (meeting) with Nirandjana Swami and honestly confessed that for him **bona fide** *diksha-guru* is
+|SP|.

-**And here is what Nirandjana Swami said**: "What’s wrong is the misconception that one can establish relationship of initiation with the departed *vaishnava.* With such a *vishnava* we can only have *shiksha* relations… I didn’t do anything to prevent the relationship with Srila Prabhupada, I never destruct the relationship with Srila Prabhupada.
-And it's my duty to help those who depend on me to understand the Srila Prabhupada’s instructions in their life; to free them from any misconception they may have from Srila Prabhupad’s instructions; to show them how Srila Prabhupdas instructions are perfect and complete; to remove any doubts and dualities they may experience in Srila Prabhupads instructions; give them all possible blessings that I can possibly give and establish the relations with Srila Prabhupad through his instructions".
+**And here is what Nirandjana Swami said**: "What’s wrong is the misconception that one can establish relationship of initiation with the departed *Vaiṣṇava.* With such a *Vaiṣṇava* we can only have *shiksha* relations… I didn’t do anything to prevent the relationship with Srila Prabhupada, I never destruct the relationship with |SP|.
+And it's my duty to help those who depend on me to understand the Srila Prabhupada’s instructions in their life; to free them from any misconception they may have from |SP|’s instructions; to show them how Srila Prabhupdas instructions are perfect and complete; to remove any doubts and dualities they may experience in |SP|s instructions; give them all possible blessings that I can possibly give and establish the relations with |SP| through his instructions".

 **Note**: I would like to ask Maharaja: "What have you given to your